Stage 1 concepts in bonding and reactivity are developed and applied to problems involving classes of biological, inorganic and organic molecules.

 The purpose of this module is to introduce more advanced concepts in chemistry through a blend of lectures, tutorials and workshops.
 The subject matter explored in this module is covered at a more advanced level compared to the foundations courses delivered as part of stage 1 and serves to signal to the students how their understanding of chemistry will be expected to develop in its sophistication throughout the course.

 Module learning outcomes

-applied the principles taught in this module to solve unseen problems in small group tutorials and workshops, and applied the skills and strategies developed in Stage 1 Foundations of Chemistry modules to the study of intermediate-level concepts and applications of core chemical principles.
+integrate the principles taught in this module with the skills and strategies developed in Stage 1 Foundations of Chemistry modules;

 Biomolecules in Action (AJW, 8 lectures, college tutorial)

 Retrosynthesis and Advanced Carbonyl Chemistry (AFP, 5 lectures, AR, 5 lectures, central workshop, tutorial)